Linaro/lava/doc/v2/dispatcher-design.rst

 The pipeline is a FIFO_ and has branches which are handled as a `tree walk`_.
-The top level object is the job, based on the YAML definition supplied by the **dispatcher-master**.
+The top level object is the job, based on the YAML definition supplied by the **lava-master**.
 The definition is processed by the scheduler and the submission interface with information specific to the actual device.
 The processed definition is parsed to generate the top level pipeline and :ref:`strategy classes <using_strategy_classes>`.
 Each strategy class adds a